 Mice and rats are true omnivores and will eat almost anything; including invertebrates, meat, fish, fruit, berries, plants, buds, vegetables, fungi, bone, eggs and even candles and soap!

-By far the most favoured foods however, are seeds (particularly tree seeds) and cereals; it is for this reason that things like spilled bird food often attracts these kinds of rodents.
+However their favourite foods are seeds (particularly tree seeds) and cereals; this is why things like spilled bird food often attract rodents into gardens.

 IN MY HOUSE: